-The Plan will become effective as of the date it is adopted by the stockholders of the Company, i.e., May 15, 1995.
+The Plan will become effective as of the date it is adopted by the stockholders of the Company, i.e., May 19, 1997.
 If it is not adopted by the stockholders, the Plan will be of no force and effect.
-If it is adopted, no stock options may be granted under the Plan after May 15, 2005.
+If it is adopted, no stock options may be granted under the Plan after May 19, 2007.
 The Board of Directors may terminate the Plan at any earlier time, but outstanding options will continue to be exercisable until they expire in accordance with their terms.
-The market value of the Capital Stock as of March 20, 1995 was \$31.87 per share
+The market value of the Capital Stock as of March 19, 1997 was \$36.37 per share.

 The Plan authorizes the issuance or transfer of a maximum of 500,000 shares of Capital Stock pursuant to stock incentives granted to key employees of the Company and its subsidiaries under the Plan.
-For purposes of the Plan, a "subsidiary" is a corporation or other form of business association of which shares (or other ownership interests) having 50 percent or more of the voting power are owned or controlled, directly or indirectly, by the Company and "key employees" are employees of the Company or a subsidiary, including officers and directors thereof, who in the opinion of the Incentive Committee (as defined below) are deemed to have the capacity to contribute significantly to the growth and successful operations of the Company or a subsidiary.
+For purposes of the Plan, a "subsidiary" is a corporation or other form of business association of which shares (or other ownership interests) having 50 percent or more of the voting power are owned or controlled, directly or indirectly, by the Company, and "key employees" are employees of the Company or a subsidiary, including officers and directors thereof, who, in the opinion of the Incentive Committee (as defined below), are deemed to have the capacity to contribute significantly to the growth and successful operations of the Company or a subsidiary.

 Stock incentives granted under the Plan may be in the form of options to purchase Capital Stock ("stock options") or in the form of awards of Capital Stock in payment of incentive compensation ("stock awards"), or a combination of stock awards and stock options.
+However, no more than 250,000 shares of Capital Stock may be issued or transferred pursuant to stock incentives granted under this Plan in the form of stock awards.